- What is radiation therapy? When is it used?

 - Whether you will need tattoos or permanent markings for treatment

-- The potential benefits of the treatment
+- The goal and potential benefits of the treatment

 - The possible side effects, including when they usually show up and how long they last